- Patient Information

 Mboumba Bouassa, R.-S. et al High prevalence of anal and oral high risk-human papillomavirus in HIV-negative French men who have sex with men uptaking pre-exposure prophylaxis.
 Open Forum Infectious Diseases, ofz291, https://doi.org/10.1093/ofid/ofz291.
 FREE download.

 26) What are the five-year survival rates for the six different cancers caused by HPV?Open or CloseI’ve provided some general numbers below.
 Keep in mind that every cancer case is different, and one cannot estimate this number for any particular case from the averages below.
 The data was compiled from the cancer.net website of the American Society for Clinical Oncology.
 Note that these are overall values for these types of cancers caused by HPV and any other causes.
-HPV causes nearly all cases of most of these cancers except for oropharyngeal cancer, which is also caused by smoking and excessive alcohol consumption:
+HPV causes nearly all cases of most of these cancers except for oropharyngeal cancer (where it makes up about 70% of cases), which is also caused by smoking and excessive alcohol consumption:

 Note: There is a significant survival advantage in those who are diagnosed with HPV-positive tumors oropharyngeal cancers compared to HPV-negative oropharyngeal cancers.
 However, this survival advantage is only seen in oropharyngeal, laryngeal and hypopharyngeal HPV-positive tumors.
 There are no survival advantages associated with having HPV for other head and neck cancers, such as nasopharyngeal cancers.